 What about support groups in the hospital or the community?

 We organize and conduct a variety of support groups in the hospital and help families become involved in others throughout Hampton Roads.
-To learn more about support groups that are affiliated with Children's Hospital of The King's Daugthers, visit our Support Group section at www.chkd.org/services/supportgroups.
+To learn more about support groups that are affiliated with Children's Hospital of The King's Daughters, visit our Support Group section at www.chkd.org/services/supportgroups.

 Does your staff have special training?

-CHKD's pediatric social workers all have undergraduate and graduate education in the field of social work and at least 2 to 4 years experience in a medical setting.
-All are licensed in their field or working towards licensure.
+CHKD's pediatric social workers all have a Master’s degree in social work and at least 2 to 4 years medical experience in a social work setting.
+Most are licensed clinical social workers or working towards licensure.

 Where and when do you work with patients and families?

-Every CHKD unit and/or program is staffed by a full-time pediatric social worker.
+Every CHKD unit and/or outpatient program is covered by a social worker.
 Social workers meet with patients and families during the child's hospitalization and/or at a clinic visit.